cmu-mars/cmu-robotics/documents/p2-cp2.md

 ## Testing Procedure

-**Note that no specific test data are required by this challenge problem; all code-level perturbations will be generated using our perturbation engine (discussed below) [MOVE THIS SOMEWHERE].**

 **Need to discuss internal test suite and test outcomes.**

 From a high-level perspective, the stages of the testing procedure for this